ashleve/lightning-hydra-template/README.md

 python run.py trainer.gpus=4 +trainer.accelerator="ddp"
 ```
 When using DDP you should remember about a couple of things:
-1. Make sure you set `datamodule.num_workers=0`.
+1. Make sure you set `datamodule.num_workers=0` and `datamodule.pin_memory=False`.
-2. Use metrics api objects, e.g. `pytorch_lightning.metrics.classification.Accuracy` when logging metrics in LightingModule to ensure proper reduction over multiple GPUs.
-You can also use `sync_dist` parameter instead (`self.log(..., sync_dist=True)`).
+2. Use metrics api objects, e.g. `pytorch_lightning.metrics.classification.Accuracy` when logging metrics in `LightningModule`, to ensure proper reduction over multiple GPUs.
+You can also use `sync_dist` parameter instead with `self.log(..., sync_dist=True)`.
 Learn more [here](https://pytorch-lightning.readthedocs.io/en/latest/advanced/multi_gpu.html#synchronize-validation-and-test-logging).
-3. Remember `outputs` parameter in methods like `validation_epoch_end()` in LightningModule will contain only outputs from subset of data processed on given GPU.
+3. Remember `outputs` parameters in hooks like `validation_epoch_end()` will contain only outputs from subset of data processed on given GPU.
 4. Init tensors using `type_as` and `register_buffer`.
 Learn more [here](https://pytorch-lightning.readthedocs.io/en/latest/advanced/multi_gpu.html#init-tensors-using-type-as-and-register-buffer).
 5. Make sure your model is pickable.
 Learn more [here](https://pytorch-lightning.readthedocs.io/en/latest/advanced/multi_gpu.html#make-models-pickleable).
 <br><br>